alejandralopezgalan/Marketing_Campaing_Top100_Youtubers_Mex/README.md

 When it comes to the volume of videos uploaded, Badabun leads, followed by Tlnovelas and Tu COSMOPOLIS, showcasing their dedication to consistently providing fresh content.
 Meanwhile, channels like Masha y el Oso, YOLO AVENTURAS, and Badabun are celebrated for their popularity and video views, demonstrating their widespread influence in the region.
 This mix of channels highlights the diverse tastes and preferences of the Mexican YouTube audience.

 ### Collaboration Recommendations
-Fede Vigevani is the best YouTube channel to collaborate with if we want to maximize visibility because this channel has the most YouTube subscribers in Mexico and the highest average views per video.
+Fede Vigevani is the best YouTube channel to collaborate with if we want to maximise visibility because this channel has the most YouTube subscribers in Mexico and the highest average views per video.
 Although Badabun, Tu COSMOPOLIS, and Tlnovelas are regular publishers on YouTube, it may be worth considering whether collaborating with them within the current budget caps is worth the effort, as the potential return on investments is significantly lower and even negative compared to the other channels.

 The top 3 channels to form collaborations with are Fede Vigevani, Masha y el Oso, and YOLO AVENTURAS based on this analysis, because they attract the most engagement on their channels consistently.